moon609/RepData_PeerAssessment1/PA1_template.md

 ## 6 2.0943396 2012-10-01    00:25
 ```

-### 3. Make a histogram of the total number of steps taken each day (NAs were filled with the mean steps of 5-min interval per day)
+### 4. Make a histogram of the total number of steps taken each day (AFTER missing values were imputed)

 ```r
 act4<-fillna%>%group_by(date)%>%summarise(TotalStep=sum(steps))